 Required Model Column

-Calculated based on new FEMP designated efficiency requirements; values shown are rounded to the nearest dollar.
-Federal agencies must purchase products that meet or exceed FEMP designated efficiency requirements.
+Calculated based on new FEMP-designated efficiency requirements as of June 2023; values shown are rounded to the nearest dollar.
+Federal agencies must purchase products that meet or exceed FEMP-designated efficiency requirements.

 Less Efficient Model Column

 Calculated based on the previous FEMP requirement for this product type.

 An efficient product is cost-effective when the lifetime energy savings (from avoided energy costs over the life of the product, discounted to present value) exceed the additional up-front cost (if any) compared to a less efficient option.
 FEMP considers up-front costs and lifetime energy savings when setting required efficiency levels.
 Federal purchasers can assume FEMP-designated products are life cycle cost-effective.
 In high-use applications or when energy rates are above the federal average, purchasers may save more if they specify products that exceed federal efficiency requirements (e.g., the best available model).

 Products meeting FEMP-designated efficiency requirements may not be life cycle cost-effective in certain low-use applications or in locations with very low rates for electricity or natural gas.
 However, for most applications, purchasers will find that energy-efficient products have the lowest life cycle cost.